Traumatic brain injury

 When to see a doctor

-Traumatic brain injury is caused by a blow or other traumatic injury to the head.
-The degree of damage can depend on several factors including the nature of the event and the force of impact.
+Traumatic brain injury is caused by a blow or other traumatic injury to the head or body.
+The degree of damage can depend on several factors, including the nature of the event and the force of impact.
 Injury may include one or more of the following factors:

 The people most at risk of traumatic brain injury include: